firatkiral/controldb/README.md

 ## Current state

-LokiJS is at version 1.3 [Eostre].
+ControlDB is at version 1.3 [Eostre].

-As LokiJS is written in JavaScript it can be run on any environment supporting JavaScript such as browsers, node.js/node-webkit, nativescript mobile framework and hybrid mobile apps (such as phonegap/cordova).
+As ControlDB is written in JavaScript it can be run on any environment supporting JavaScript such as browsers, node.js/node-webkit, nativescript mobile framework and hybrid mobile apps (such as phonegap/cordova).

 Made by [@techfort](http://twitter.com/tech_fort), with the precious help of Dave Easterday.

-_[Leave a tip](https://gratipay.com/techfort/) or give us a star if you find LokiJS useful!_
+_[Leave a tip](https://gratipay.com/techfort/) or give us a star if you find ControlDB useful!_

 ## Installation

-For browser environments you simply need the lokijs.js file contained in src/
+For browser environments you simply need the controldb.js file contained in src/

-You can use bower to install lokijs with `bower install lokijs`
+You can use bower to install controldb with `bower install controldb`

-For node and nativescript environments you can install through `npm install lokijs`.
+For node and nativescript environments you can install through `npm install controldb`.

 ## Roadmap